 Past the Place I Missed

 This photo project grew from nostalgia, not just for the town, but for the feelings it gave me.
 Returning after more than a decade, I found a place both familiar and changed.
-Buildings were gone, streets shifted, and quiet stillness had settled in — but the shift wasn’t sad; it was grounding.
+Buildings were gone, streets shifted, and a quiet stillness had settled in, but the shift was not sad.
+It was grounding.